 Missouri Daily Fantasy Sports

 Missouri is one of the few states that has made formal legislation dealing with paid fantasy sports.
 The Missouri Fantasy Consumer Protection Act states that “no fantasy sports contest operator shall offer any fantasy sports contest in Missouri without first being licensed by the commission”.
 This means that you can play safely, legally and with protection.
+That being said, you can be absolutely sure that daily fantasy betting in Missouri is safe and secure, and that you will get any of your potential winnings payed without a hitch.
 Check out my recommended Missouri daily fantasy sports sites below.

 - We have waded through all the Missouri gambling laws to make sure that the information we give you is accurate.